-The actions of a person in one place lead directly to a direct robotic action elsewhere through telemanipulation, by means of a HoloLens.
+The actions of a human being in one place immediately lead to a direct robotic action elsewhere through telemanipulation, by means of a HoloLens.
 Displays can also be used to show the mixed reality ego perspective of the HoloLens wearer.
-For example, the telemanipulation of two robots (Universal Robots UR, MiR 100) can be shown live from any location in the MRK4.0 innovation laboratory of DFKI in Saarbrücken.
+Thus, for example, the telemanipulation of two robots (Universal Robots UR, MiR 100) can be shown live from any location in the MRK4.0 innovation laboratory of DFKI in Saarbrücken.

-Practical applications in the production and industrial context are e.g. remote maintenance, telepresence, teleproduction or teleoperation as well as human-robot collaboration (MRK).
+Practical applications in the production and industrial context are e.g. remote maintenance, telepresence, teleproduction or teleoperation as well as human-robot collaboration (HRC).